-My artwork is sure child friendly, and kids naturally react with smiles.
+My artwork is sure child-friendly, and kids naturally react with smiles.
 This was just what I was looking for!
-More than just tee-shirts and coffee mugs, now my dancing horses, lively and colorful animals can go on masks!
+More than just tee-shirts and coffee mugs, now my dancing horses, and lively and colorful animals can go on masks!

-Thank-you to Fine Art America for helping our artistic community’s desire to share our beautiful drawings and paintings in this unique way during the 2020 COVID19 crisis.
+Thank you to Fine Art America for helping our artistic community share our beautiful drawings and paintings in this unique way during the 2020 COVID-19 crisis.

-Benjamin says he likes my horses with bright colors, best.
+Benjamin says he likes horses with bright colors, best.

 To learn about PAH see: https://www.cincinnatichildrens.org/health/p/pulmonary-hypertension